nopara73/avaloniaui.net/wwwroot/docs/controls/Authoring/defining-properties.md

 If you are creating a control, you will want to define properties on your control.
-The process in Avalonia is broadly similar to other XAML languages with a few differences - the main one being that Perpsex's equivalent of `DependencyProperty` is called `StyledProperty`.
+The process in Avalonia is broadly similar to other XAML languages with a few differences - the main one being that Avalonia's equivalent of `DependencyProperty` is called `StyledProperty`.

 ## Registering Styled Properties